CU-ESIIL/Summit_group_2026_11/docs/index.md

 ### Challenges identified

-- currently we use average emmbedding values per band per fire location and did not investigate the full range of values in raster format
+- currently we use average emmbedding values per band per fire location and did not investigate the full range of capability of values in raster format
 - ...